Tailwind: A Practical Framework for Query Accelerators: Abstract Logical Plans

-\sparagraph{Background.} RTEs are a generalization of regular expressions~\cite{theorycomp} to tree expressions.
-An RTE $R$ is defined inductively.
-It is either: \begin{itemize}[leftmargin=*] \item A \emph{leaf token} $a$.
-The RTE matches a tree with a single $a$ node. \item A \emph{tree token} $f$ with $n$ children, where each child is itself a regular tree expression: $f(R_1, R_2, \ldots, R_n)$.
-The RTE matches a tree with root $f$ and subtrees that match $R_1, R_2, \ldots, R_n$. \item An \emph{alternation} of two RTEs: $R_1 | R_2$.
-The RTE matches any tree that matches either $R_1$ or $R_2$. \item A \emph{concatenation} of two RTEs: $R_1 \odot_{c} R_2$.
-The RTE matches a tree that matches $R_1$ with leaf node $c$ replaced by $R_2$. \item A \emph{Kleene star}: $R^{c*}$.
-The RTE matches any tree that matches $R$ zero or more times, where the root of each repetition is placed at the leaf node $c$ (which appears in $R$). \end{itemize} \alp{} templates are implemented by converting them to RTEs.
-They however contain two additional constructs to support our use case.
+\sparagraph{Background on RTEs.} RTEs generalize regular expressions~\cite{theorycomp} to tree expressions.
+RTEs are themselves a directed tree.
+Using function notation to describe tree expressions (e.g., $t(a, b)$ denotes a tree of three nodes with root $t$, left child $a$, and right child $b$), an RTE is defined inductively as~\cite{tata}: \begin{itemize}[leftmargin=*] \item A \emph{leaf token} $a$.
+The RTE matches a tree with a single $a$ node. \item A \emph{tree token} $t(R_1, \dots, R_n)$.
+The RTE matches a tree with root node $t$ and $n$ children where child $i$ matches $R_i$. \item An \emph{alternation} $R_1 \mid R_2$, which matches RTEs $R_1$ or $R_2$. \item A \emph{concatenation} $R_1 \odot_{c} R_2$, which means an RTE composed of $R_1$ with its leaf node $c$ replaced with $R_2$. \item A \emph{Kleene star}: $R^{c*}$, which matches $R$ zero or more times where the root of each repetition is at the leaf node $c$ (appears in $R$). \end{itemize} For example, the RTE $R = \left[t(c, b)\right]^{c*} \odot_{c} a$ would match $t(a, b)$; $t(t(a, b), b)$; $t(t(t(a, b), b), b)$; and so on.

-\sparagraph{Templates.} A template $T$ is also defined inductively and includes leaf tokens, tree tokens, and alternations like classical RTEs.
-It has two additional constructs: \begin{itemize}[leftmargin=*] \item \textbf{Typed variables.} A typed variable $V(\tau)$ matches any plan expression of type $\tau$.
-Table~\ref{tab:alps-var-types} lists the variable types \alps{} support.
-Type information is important for matching semantically valid query fragments, and when modeling accelerator performance. \item \textbf{Repetitions.} A repetition $\mathrm{Rep}(T_B, T_R, c)$, represents a repeating plan fragment described by $T_R$ that repeats zero or more times at the $c$ leaf node, followed by one occurrence of $T_B$. \end{itemize}
+\sparagraph{From RTEs to Templates.} While RTEs provide a formal foundation for tree pattern matching, they are not usable out-of-the-box in \thesystem{} for two key reasons.
+First, classical RTEs lack a mechanism for indicating the parts of a pattern that will vary across distinct matches (e.g., the predicate to negate in domain negation).
+Second, recall that \thesystem{} has an offline phase where it selects accelerators to instantiate and an online phase where it searches for matches of these instantiated accelerators within incoming queries.
+We need a way to distinguish between parts of the pattern that must be resolved and fixed at instantiation-time (e.g., the specific aggregates to compute in domain negation) versus the parts resolved online in an incoming query (e.g., the predicate to negate).
+These requirements motivate our design of \alp{} templates.